 Sweep or vacuum wood floors regularly and clean with a mop that has been lightly dampened with water twice weekly.
 For stubborn dirt, use only pH-neutral cleaning detergents specially formulated for hardwood floors.

-- Direct sun can discolour your hardwood floor.
-Close curtains and blinds or add sheer drapes to protect from the sun’s intense UV rays.
+Direct sun can discolor your hardwood floor.
+Close curtains and blinds or add sheer drapes to protect your hardwood floor from the sun’s intense UV rays.

-- Never use other types of floor care products on wood floors.
+Never use other types of floor care products on wood floors.
 Self-polishing acrylic waxes can cause the floor to become slippery and wear quickly.
 You should consult professional for waxing.